Written by on . Last updated February 16th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 65% likelyhood of between 0 and 1 million US Dollars in economic damage and impact, and a 96% chance that the economic impact of this earthquake falls no higher than 10 million USD.

-Moderate shaking and very light damage may have been experienced by an estimated 1,040 people.
+Moderate shaking and very light damage may have been experienced by an estimated 4,420 people.
 At V, it is the highest MMI level this earthquake has caused.
-The majority of people (roughly 2.2 million) live in an area exposed to level III, where weak shaking and probably no damage is expected.
+Intensity level III was experienced by the majority of people (around 1.9 million).
+In their region, weak shaking and probably no damage can be expected.

 People MMI Level Shaking Damage